Slamy/CDi_MiSTer/README.md

 Keep in mind that - for now - a special [MiSTer Main application](https://github.com/Slamy/Main_MiSTer) is required for the CD drive emulation.

+The save files containing the NvRAM is compatible with the CD-i emulation of MAME.

 ## Status

 * CD-I MONO BOARD low level test is functional